Bicycle Master Plan Update

 The updated Bicycle Master Plan is dedicated to expanding our bicycle network while maintaining the quality of ride, safety for all and accessibility to everyone who wants to enjoy San Mateo on human-powered transportation.

-The new Bicycle Master Plan aims to ensure that experience remains great by eliminating all roadway collisions, injuries, and fatalities among bicyclists, pedestrians, and motorists.
+We hope that the 2019 update can ensure that bicycling experience remains great by eliminating all roadway collisions, injuries, and fatalities among bicyclists, pedestrians, and motorists.
 We want to create a bike network that will keep bicyclists safe.

-Whether you are an experienced cyclist or just learning how to ride, the updated Plan will make San Mateo bikeways easy to use, encouraging families and groups to ride together.
-Expanding our connected network of bikeways encourage more commuting-by-bike options, and makes it easier to get around San Mateo by human power.
+Whether you are an experienced cyclist or just learning how to ride, we hope the update will make San Mateo bikeways easy to use, encouraging more people to enjoy our great outdoors by bike.
+Expanding our connected network of bikeways encourages more commuting-by-bike options, and makes it easier to get around San Mateo by human power.

-The updated Plan will help increase access to our newest bikeway projects, including the Hillsdale Pedestrian/Bicyclist Bridge and the Bay to Transit Trail.
+The 2019 update will help increase access to our newest bikeway projects, including the Hillsdale Pedestrian/Bicyclist Bridge and the Bay to Transit Trail.
 It will also help us achieve the goals and recommendations developed as part of the Sustainable Streets Plan and the Climate Action Plan.